bramschulting/FollowBot/README.md

     access_token: 'REQUIRED',
     access_token_secret: 'REQUIRED'
   },

-  // Optional: the amount of random followers you want to follow back.
-Default: 1
-  amount: 10,
   // Optional: false if you don't want to follow protected accounts.
-Default: true
+Default: false
   allowProtected: false

-};
+});

+followBot.followRandom(5);
 ```

 You can get the Twitter keys and tokens by [creating a new Twitter app](https://apps.twitter.com/app/new).